Cog-Creators/Red-DiscordBot/docs/guide_slash_and_interactions.rst

             await interaction.response.send_message(f"Your color is {color}", ephemeral=True)

 Finally, an ``Enum`` subclass can be used to specify choices.
-When done this way, the resulting parameter will be an instance of that enum, rather than the ``value``.
+When done this way, the resulting parameter will be an instance of that enum, rather than ``discord.Choice``.

 .. code-block:: python